-In August 2005, Jaspen Boothe was an Army truck driver completing training at Fort McCoy, Wisconsin, in preparation of a deployment to Iraq when Hurricane Katrina struck.
+In August 2005, Jaspen Boothe was an Army truck driver completing training at Fort McCoy, Wisconsin, in preparation for a deployment to Iraq when Hurricane Katrina struck.
 As she watched on television, the costliest natural disaster and one of the deadliest in U.S. history leveled much of New Orleans, including her home.

 A month later, the 20-something reservist, single mother and former college basketball player was diagnosed with a rare head, neck and throat cancer called adenoid cystic carcinoma.
 After undergoing several weeks of radiation treatment, she was discharged from the service.